National Fishing in Schools Program

 NFSP Level 1 Certified Teachers are the school teachers who deliver the NFSP curriculum to their elementary, middle and high school students in installed schools and institutions.

 In the 3-tiered training hierarchy, "CTs" as they are called, are the "boots on the ground."
 They deliver the "Fishing in Schools" educational program to the students in public and private schools during the regular school day.
-They are most often Physical Education teachers employed by a school or institution, but anyone may become a CT.
+They are most often Physical Education teachers employed by a school or institution, but any teacher may become a CT.
 Because the curriculum meets 4 National Academic Standards, there is not only prospects for instruction outside of Health/PE, but collaborative opportunity as well.
-PE, however, is a "natural" because it is necessary to use a school/gymnasium in which to conduct the classes.
+PE, however, is a "natural" because it is necessary to use the school gymnasium in which to conduct the classes.

-At least one teacher from each school must be certified prior to teaching the NFSP curriculum in a school.
-Certification may be achieved at a Personal Training conducted by a Level 2 or 3 Instructor, or by taking the NFSP CAST Online Training Course.
+At least one teacher from each school must be certified by a Level 2 or 3 educator prior to teaching the NFSP curriculum in a school.
 CTs, wherever possible, are assisted in their efforts by an NFSP Mentor, who is also certified by undergoing the same training they receive.
 Such Mentors most often complement the teachers(s) by helping with the outdoor portions of the program.

-To learn more about what's required of an NFSP Level 1 Certified Teacher, to register for a Personal or NFSP CAST Online training session, or to make application for your school to participate in NFSP, select below:
+To learn more about what's required of an NFSP Level 1 Certified Teacher, to register for a training session, or to make application for your school to participate in NFSP, select below:

 NFSP Level 1 Teacher Certification Examination (password required)